sungminkg/sungminkg.github.io/_pages/about.md

 Hi!
 I’m a 2nd-year Master's student in Electrical and Computer Engineering at the University of Southern California.
 I work with [Salman Avestimehr](https://www.avestimehr.com/) in the [vITAL Lab](https://www.avestimehr.com/vital-lab), where I study uncertainty estimation in LLMs.
 I also collaborate with [Sunwoo Lee](https://sites.google.com/view/sunwoolee/home), focusing on scalable machine learning.

+---

+## 🔬 Research Focus

 My research centers on building (1) **trustworthy** and (2) **scalable** machine learning systems.

 **1) Trustworthy Machine Learning**
 I am particularly interested in **uncertainty estimation in LLMs**.
 My recent work focuses on quantifying uncertainty of LLM generations in realistic scenarios.
 Currently, I am working on uncertainty estimation in in-context scenarios, involving retrieved or provided documents.
 This work focuses on developing methods that are robust to distribution shifts, ensuring reliability even in out-of-domain situations.

 **2) Scalable Machine Learning**
 I study how to enhance efficiency in the learning process by leveraging gradient signals.
 My recent work proposes a **parameter-efficient fine-tuning** method that identifies and updates only the most important parameters, assessed by gradient-based signals.
-Furthermore, I have been doing research on reducing communication costs in federated learning by recycling gradient information.
+Furthermore, I have been doing research on reducing communication costs in **federated learning** by recycling gradient information.

 I’m especially interested in bridging theory and practice—leveraging internal model signals such as gradients, attention maps, and token probabilities to improve the reliability, efficiency, and robustness of a machine learning system.